Skip to main content

 4. Organizational impact: The maturity evaluation inspired other teams to assess their domains, catalyzing improvements in leadership and communication across the organization.

 A key insight from the evaluation was the varying levels of collaboration between UX practitioners and other teams.
-Teams that had worked closely with a UX team member for at least six months showed a structured level of collaboration, while others were still at limited or emerging stages.
-To address this gap and scale UX practices across the organization, we organized two-day hands-on training sessions on service design and design thinking.
+Teams that had worked closely with a UX team member for at least six months showed a structured level of collaboration, while others were still in the early stages of that collaboration.
+To address this gap and scale UX practices across the organization, we organized two-day practical training sessions on service design and design thinking.

 This intensive workshop was open to members from various teams.
-Participants learned practical tools and methods for user-centered design, working on real project challenges during the sessions.
-The impact was noticeable: teams participating in the training began incorporating user research and design thinking techniques into their daily work.
+Participants learned practical UX design tools and UX research methods for user-centered work, applying them to real project challenges.
+The impact was clear: teams participating in the training began incorporating these techniques into their daily work, and the quality of user experiences they delivered improved in ways the organization could see.

 While we didn’t track specific metrics, we observed a qualitative improvement in cross-team collaboration and a greater appreciation for user-centered approaches across the organization.
 Teams began proactively seeking UX input earlier in their processes, leading to more cohesive and user-friendly solutions.

-By leveraging the UX Maturity Model and conducting thorough evaluations, I gained insights into making informed decisions, aligning my team, and driving meaningful improvements in my organization’s UX practices.
-This data-driven approach will empower you to lead confidently and precisely, ensuring UX strategy is impactful and well-grounded in organizational realities.
+Applying the UX Maturity Model and conducting thorough evaluations gave me the insights to make informed decisions, align my team, and drive meaningful improvements in my organization’s UX design and research practices.
+This data-driven approach will empower you to lead confidently and precisely, keeping your UX strategy grounded in organizational realities and oriented toward better user experiences.

 Esko Lehtme